ArmDeveloperEcosystem/kubearchinspect/README.md

 **Kubeconfig** (`~/.kube/config` or set via the `--kube-config-path` flag)
 Required to connect to the target Kubernetes cluster.
-If multiple clusters are configured, the tool will use the default context unless specified using `--kube-context` flag.

 Example: For AWS EKS clusters, configure access with: